kubotal/kad-doc/kad/docs/guide/270-dependencies.md

 > Indeed, in this last case, the `ingress-nginx` `component` depends on a `loadBalancer` role.
 However, it appears that this function is fulfilled by the `portMappings` configuration defined during the [creation of the cluster](../getting-started/130-kind.md).

-These roles appear as provided by `_CLUSTER_` in the previous displays.
+These roles appear as provided by `_CLUSTER_` in the `kadcli kad roles list ...` displays.

 ## Reducing latency on dependencies

 By default, a `componentRelease` waiting for the deployment of a dependency will check its status every 30 seconds.

-In the case of a long dependencies chain, this delay can become important.
+In the case of a long dependencies chain, this delay could be an inconvenient.

 It is possible to reduce this interval by adding an argument when launching the `helmRelease` controller.